-KCS is a set of nonlinear best practices aimed to create and maintain knowledge in work environments that are knowledge-centric.
-KCS is about recognizing the value of collective company knowledge, and capturing that knowledge so that it can be used to empower customer support reps to provide top-notch and timely service.
+Knowledge-Centered Support (KCS) is a set of nonlinear best practices aimed to create and maintain knowledge in work environments that are knowledge-centric.
+It’s about recognizing the value of collective company knowledge, and capturing that knowledge so it can be used to empower customer support reps to provide top-notch service.

-According to a survey of conducted by the Consortium for Service Innovation, there are both qualitative and quantitative benefits to implementing KCS.
-Companies who have implemented KCS enable support reps to find the answers they are looking for faster and more frequently, resulting in 50-60% increase in time to resolution.
-Additionally, KCS helps speed onboarding and training, resulting in a 70% increase in time to job proficiency for new employees.
+According to a survey conducted by the Consortium for Service Innovation, there are both qualitative and quantitative benefits to implementing a Knowledge-Centered Support methodology.
+Companies who have implemented KCS enable support reps to find the answers they are looking for faster and more frequently, resulting in a 50-60 percent increase in time to resolution.
+Additionally, KCS helps speed onboarding and training, resulting in a 70 percent increase in time to job proficiency for new employees.

-There are also benefits to the job satisfaction and retention rates of support employees.
-The same study found a 20-30% increase in employee retention and a 20-40% improvement in employee job satisfaction among customer support employees using the KCS methodology.
+There are also benefits related to the job satisfaction and retention rates of support employees.
+The same study found a 20-30 percent increase in employee retention and a 20-40 percent improvement in employee job satisfaction among customer support employees using the Knowledge-Centered Support methodology.

 KCS allows organizations to capitalize on one of the biggest resources they already have: knowledge.
 However, for many teams, this is a very transformative initiative that relies on having the right technology and a collaborative culture before implementing KCS practices.